 What can I do?

-If you would like to participate in Kulanu's work, check out our Getting Involved page to find out what YOU can do to support us and connect with Jews around the world!
-Kulanu appreciates the hard work of our volunteers and the financial support of individuals, congregations, foundations and other groups.
+If you would like to participate in Kulanu's work, check out our Get Involved page to find out what YOU can do to support us and connect with Jews around the world!
+Kulanu appreciates the hard work of our volunteers (see www.kulanu.org/volunteer or www.kulanu.org/volunteer/overseas), and the donations we receive from individuals, families, congregations, foundations and others.
+Please contact us to let us know how YOU would like to get involved!

 What is Kulanu's tax-exempt status?